menu

 Living in Rochester

 Rochester is a somewhat small city located in the state of Indiana.
 With a population of 6,110 people and three associated neighborhoods, Rochester is the 111th largest community in Indiana.
-Rochester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Rochester was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.